 Most Enterpise Transformations Stall Before They Fail

-Detect loss of momentum before it shows up in reports, budgets or escalations
+Detect structural flow breakdown before it shows up in reports, budgets or escalations

-This checklist is what we use to detect that stall early, while there is still room to act:
+This assessment is designed to detect stall early—while there is still room to intervene.

-It is a stop-or-go decision gate designed to surface problems most organizations avoid naming.
+It is a stop-or-go diagnostic designed to surface structural problems most organizations sense—but avoid naming.

 -

-Force named business ownership (not “the business”, not committees)
+Force explicit business ownership (not “the business”, not committees)

 -